rng-guy/NFSMWBartender/APPENDIX.md

 * You must provide at least one vehicle in the "Chasers" spawn table of each free-roam Heat level (`BartenderSettings\Advanced\Cars.ini`), else Bartender disables this entire feature set.

-* You should ensure that every HeavyStrategy you enable in a given Heat level's `pursuitsupport` VltEd entry is only listed there once (e.g. there is not a second HeavyStrategy 3), and that there is also no more than one LeaderStrategy listed.
+* You should ensure that every HeavyStrategy you enable in a given Heat level's `pursuitsupport` VltEd entry is only listed there once (e.g. there isn't a second HeavyStrategy 3), and that there is also no more than one LeaderStrategy listed.
 Otherwise, such duplicates can cause the game (and Bartender) to misread their `Duration` VltEd parameters.

 * If this feature set is enabled, the following `pursuitlevels` VltEd parameters are ignored because this feature set fulfils their intended purposes with extended customisation: `cops`, `HeliFuelTime`, `TimeBetweenHeliActive`, and `SearchModeHeliSpawnChance`.